ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 Note that an empty nodelist is a valid query result.

 A segment performs its function on each of the nodes in its input nodelist.
-During such a function execution, each such node is referred to as the "current node".
 Each of these function executions produces a nodelist, which are then concatenated to produce the result of the segment.
 A node may be selected more than once and appears that number of times in the nodelist.
 Duplicate nodes are not removed.